 Be polite but firm, and offer an alternative time or place to get together.

-Have a secondary plan in place if you have family members or coworkers who don’t honor or respect your boundaries.
+Have a secondary plan if your family members or coworkers don’t honor or respect your boundaries.

 I’m sorry, I am in the middle of something and can’t talk now.
 Catch you later, and we’ll get caught up.